ghostXshiv-blakhat/systemCrash/README.md

 =>  Get-Process cmd | ForEach-Object { $_.Kill() }

+The file will not be executed till the user open it due to the .vbs extention.
 NOTE:- THE OWNER WILL NOT BE RESPONSIBLE FOR ANY KIND OF DAMAGE CAUSED BY THE TOOL.